khizer-hayat/SHGLNN/README.md

 8. Then, train the model using `train.py`
    - Note that for datasets, we used the built-in TU dataset from PyTorch Geometric

-## Note
-Ensure your dataset is structured correctly for dataset_loader.py.
-For more specific instructions, see the comments in the file.

 ## Contribution
 Pull requests are welcome.
 For major changes, or any issue, please open an issue first to discuss what you would like to discuss.